Inclusivity as an Asset

 Welcome the New Kid in the Office

-The turning point for me came when I worked with an individual who would ask me questions during meetings, providing me with the opportunity to voice my thoughts.
-This experience gave me the confidence to start chiming in without being called on.
-Now when I see someone with a lot to contribute, I try to do the same for them until they feel comfortable enough to speak up for themselves.
+In one person’s experience, the turning point came when an individual would ask questions during meetings, providing others with the opportunity to voice their thoughts.
+The experience fueled the confidence to start chiming in without being called on.

 Give Introverts a Say